MY WORLD OF TRUTH

 Kashyap tested to see if, when switching to a lower-calorie diet, gut bacteria can be more efficient in deriving calories from food, which would be helpful when food isn’t plentiful, but could also hinder weight loss.

-lower-calorie diet high in fruit and vegetables, and some didn’t lose as much weight as others.
+In a pilot study, 26 participants went on a lower-calorie diet high in fruit and vegetables, and some didn’t lose as much weight as others.
 Analysis of their gut bacteria found participants had different levels of two particular types of bacteria, and one, Dialister, that hindered weight loss.

 In those unable to lose weight, this bacteria was able to break down carbohydrates and use their energy. more effectively, Kashyap says.